nTh0rn/nthorn/content/blog/diagonal_traversal.md

 if header > l - 1:
 	header -= header - (l - 1)
 ```
-Now that we've defined the bounds of where inside the basis we want, we can iteration through the basis from the Header to the Tail.
+Now that we've defined the bounds of where inside the basis we want, we can iteration through the basis from the Tail to the Header.
 ```
 # Iterate through the basis from the tail to header
 for index in range(tail, header + 1):
 	output.append(basis[index])
 ```
-We also need to make sure that selection is reversed if we're calculating y-coordinates.
-We can tie whether or not to reverse it to a variable ```y```.
+We also need to make sure that the selection is reversed if we're calculating y-coordinates.
+We can tie whether or not to reverse the selection to a variable ```y```.
 ```
 # Reverse this output if its for the y-direction
 if y == True: